CDAT/cdms/docs/source/manual/cdms_2.rst

               * If the attribute is not already in the database, it is created as an external attribute.
               * Internal attributes cannot be created, only referenced."
    "various", "``obj.attname = value``
-         St an internal or external attribute value.
+         Set an internal or external attribute value.
               * If the attribute is external, it is written to the database."